pretix/pretix-docs/docs/topics/taxes.md

 It might then create the same rule for every single member state in the EU from Belgium to Sweden, always setting the appropriate deviating tax rate.
 Finally, the company might create a rule for "Any country", applying to "Any customer" the action "Charge VAT".

-In this example, if a company located in Austria with a valid VAT ID places an order, matches both the second and the third rule.
+In this example, if a company located in Austria with a valid VAT ID places an order, this matches both the second and the third rule.
-However, since custom rules are always checked top to bottom and only the first matching rule is applied, only the second rule will be applied to the transaction.
+However, since custom rules are always checked top to bottom and only the first matching rule is applied, only the only the second rule from our list (Austria → "Any customer" → "Charge VAT") will be applied to the transaction.
 The order in which rules are arranged here also ensures that no business from an EU country outside of Germany will be charged VAT on their transaction, as long as they provide a valid VAT ID while placing their order.

-The example case described above is for illustrating the use of the software only; it constitutes no legal advice.
+The example case described above is for illustrating the use of the software only; it does not constitute legal advice.

 ### EU reverse charge